popsolutions/openventilator/projectPhilosophy.md

 ## Global Problems Must Have Global Solutions ##

 Do you have a solution for a problem that only works in your country or city?
 So then it isn`t a sollutions is a new problem.
-The they humanity start thinking about a global and interconected society as a hole we will evolve as a society.
+The day humanity starts thinking about a global and interconected society as a hole we will evolve as a society to a new level.

 A solution that can only be reproduced in rich countries is selfish and a characteristic of imperialism projects.
 We believe in a OpenSource Society where knoledges and essential resources are determined and distributed by the needs of everyone and not by how much they can pay for it.